kristjanbjarni/home-assistant-packages/README.md

 ```

 ### Display aurora forecast.
 Aurora forecast for next evening is available in entity `sensor.vedur_aurora` as a value from 0..9 for aurora activity and as a text value in entity `sensor.vedur_aurora_text`.
-Do display the aurora value as a gauge like this:
+To display the aurora value as a gauge like this:

 ![aurora_gauge](docs/aurora_gauge.png)